Lisbon in 2 Days: everything you need to know

 Enter São Jorge Castle

-At the top of the hill in the heart of the Alfama district is São Jorge Castle, an essential stop if you book the guided tour of São Jorge Castle.
-The effort of climbing the steep streets is well worth it to see this 12th-century castle.
+Perched atop a hill in the heart of the Alfama neighborhood stands São Jorge Castle, a must-see stop if you book the guided tour of São Jorge Castle.
+The effort of climbing the steep streets is well worth it to explore this 12th-century castle.

-For a €10 entrance fee, you can access the interior, where the periscopic viewpoint of the Tower of Ulysses, the archaeological site, and the castle gardens stand out.
-Here, you can stroll surrounded by ducks and peacocks while enjoying spectacular views of the city.
+For a €10 admission fee, you can access the interior, which features the periscopic viewpoint of the Tower of Ulysses, the archaeological site, and the castle gardens where you can stroll surrounded by ducks and peacocks while enjoying spectacular views of the city.

 Book a guided tour of São Jorge Castle